nmagee/nmagee.github.io/index.md

-## About Me
+## About

-I am a Solution Architect in the University of Virginia's Research Computing group.
+I am a Solution Architect in the University of Virginia's [Research Computing](https://www.rc.virginia.edu/) group.
 Most of my work centers on designing and building systems that support research across academic disciplines.
-Lately that work has leaned heavily on containers, CI/CD, and orchestration.
+Lately that work has focused heavily on containers, CI/CD, and orchestration for bioinformatic and genomic research.

 ## Teaching